 This training is the basic social justice training for all ROOTS volunteers.
 This training is required for all ROOTS volunteers within their first 6 months of volunteering.
 The training uses the three-part Public Broadcasting System video series that examines race, power and privilege through the history of the United States and up to present-day causes of racial disparities.
 The curriculum guides the participants through the series with small and large group discussions throughout the day that facilitate the learning objectives.

-The training is scheduled as two dates (Part 1 – 1 hour/Part 2 – 2 hours).
-Part 1 and Part 2 trainings will be scheduled on the 2nd Wednesday of the month quarterly.
+The training is scheduled as two dates (Part 1 – 2 hours/Part 2 – 2 hours).
+Part 1 and Part 2 trainings will be scheduled and updated on the training calendar on the ROOTS home page.
 Yearly there are 4 opportunities to take Part 1 of the training and 4 opportunities to take Part 2 of the training.
 Participants are asked to watch the RPOI video on their own before Part 2 of the training.
 At the Part 1 meeting participants will receive information on how to access the video for free.

 Course Learning Objectives: